 Size: 36″ x 36″

 Edition: Edition of 250 signed in pencil and numbered with a rubber stamp on verso.
 Portfolio of 10.

 Marilyn Monroe 29

-Marilyn Monroe 29 as Part of Andy Warhol’s Larger Body of Work
+Marilyn Monroe 29 by Andy Warhol as Part of a Larger Body of Work

 After the the success of the Campbell’s Soup series in the early 1960s, Warhol began creating screenprints of movie star portraits including Elvis Presley and Elizabeth Taylor.
 In addition, Warhol expanded into the realm of performance art with a traveling multimedia show between 1966 and 1967, called The Exploding Plastic Inevitable, which featured the rock band, The Velvet Underground.
 Andy Warhol also worked with his Superstar performers and various other people to create hundreds of films between 1963 and 1968.
 These films were scripted and improvised, ranging from conceptual experiments and simple narratives to short portraits and sexploitation features.
 His works include Empire (1964), The Chelsea Girls (1966), and The Screen Tests (1964-66).